A Review of the 12 Best Cash Back Apps and Tools for 2026

 • Biggest con: The higher reward rates require using Lightning or their debit card to pay

 If you’re not sure exactly what you want to purchase but want to earn rewards in the meantime, Fold may just have a solution.
 Using the app, you can purchase gift cards for such retailers and restaurants as Amazon, Delta, Nintendo, Chipotle, Chili’s, and many more.
 For each purchase you make, you’ll earn a percentage back in Sats — which amounts to a small fraction of a Bitcoin.
-Once you reach 50,000 Sats (currently about $20 as I write this), you can transfer your funds to an on-chain Bitcoin wallet.
+Once you reach 50,000 Sats you can transfer your funds to an on-chain Bitcoin wallet.

 In terms of downsides, in order to get the maximum amount of rewards, you’ll need to pay using one of Fold’s debit cards.
-While the card is an interesting product, the Spin card charges a one-time fee while the Spin+ has an annual fee.
-You can still add a third party debit or credit card to pay with instead, but your percentage back will be reduced.
+While the card is an interesting product, the main card is free while the Fold+ product has an annual fee.
+You can still add a third party debit or credit card to pay with instead, but your percentage back will be greatly reduced.

 Ibotta